eddmann/portkey/README.md

 #### Without Authentication

-If you prefer open access (for local testing), simply skip the `--auth-file` flag on the server and `--auth-token` flag on the client:
+If you prefer open access (for local testing), simply skip the `--auth-file` flag on the server and `--auth-token` flag on the client.
+The server accepts any subdomain without validation:

 ```bash
 ./bin/portkey-server -addr :8080              # auth disabled